lobianco/ALAlertBanner/README.md

 ## About

-ALAlertBanner is a drop-in component for iOS (both iPhone and iPad) that presents beautiful alert banners in a customizable and configurable way.
+ALAlertBanner is a drop-in component for iOS (both iPhone and iPad) that allows you to display beautiful alert banners in a customizable and configurable way.

 ### Preview